yaocloud/kakin/README.md

 $ vi cost.yaml
 ```

-You need to create configuration file for openstack credential like this.
+You need to create configuration file located `~/.kakin` for openstack credential like this.

 ```
 auth_url: "http://your-openstack-host:35357/v2.0/tokens"